Sameer092/Battleship/README.md

 <a name="readme-top"></a>
-## Tic-Tac-Toe | Introduction
+## Battleship | Description

-Tic Tac Toe, a classic two-player game, is implemented in C++.
-Players take turns marking a 3x3 grid with 'X' or 'O' to achieve a winning horizontal, vertical, or diagonal line.
-The first player to complete a line wins, and the game ends in a draw if the grid is filled without a winner.
+Battleship is a classic naval warfare game implemented in C#.
+Players can enjoy three different difficulty modes: Easy, Medium, and Hard.
+In the Easy mode, each player strategically hides two ships on the grid, while the Medium and Hard modes feature three and four hidden ships, respectively.
+The game offers versatile gameplay with both Player vs Player and Computer vs Player modes.
+Engage in thrilling battles with a friend, strategically hiding and hunting each other's fleets, or test your strategic prowess against the computer as you attempt to sink its hidden ships in single-player mode.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Tic-Tac-Toe | Tools & Technology
+## Battleship | Tools & Technology

 * <img src="https://img.shields.io/badge/C++-1572B6?style=for-the-badge&logo=c++&logoColor=white" />
 * <img src="https://img.shields.io/badge/Visual_Studio-563D7C?style=for-the-badge&logo=visual%20studio&logoColor=white" />

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Tic-Tac-Toe | Prerequisites
+## Battleship | Prerequisites

 These are the softwares you need to install before getting started.
 - Visual Studio

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Tic-Tac-Toe | Setup Instructions
+## Battleship | Setup Instructions

 1. Clone This Repository
    ```sh